 Protein dephosphorylation is a crucial process for reversing protein phosphorylation and controlling intracellular signalling events.
 In Arabidopsis, around 112 PP genes have been predicted.
 Among these, there are 76 PP2C gene members that can be clustered into 10 groups (A to J) with the exception of six unclustered genes (Schweighofer et al., 2004).
-There are 12 nitrate-induced PP2C genes belonging to group A, B, C, and E (Table 1).
-PP2CA activation was detected in five microarray datasets (Table 1) and has been shown to negatively regulate ABA-mediated responses in seed and at the vegetative stage, the SNF1-related protein kinase 1

-(SnRK1) energy sensor kinase activity, and the guard cell outward-rectifying potassium efflux channel (Lefoulon et al., 2016; Rodrigues et al., 2013).
+There are 12 nitrate-induced PP2C genes (Table 1).
+PP2CA activation was detected in five microarray datasets (Table 1) and has been shown to negatively regulate ABA-mediated responses in seeds and at the vegetative stage, the kinase activity of the SNF1-RELATED PROTEIN KINASE 1 (SnRK1) energy sensor, and the guard cell outward-rectifying potassium efflux channel (Rodrigues et al., 2013; Lefoulon et al., 2016).
 SnRK1 is the central metabolic regulator of energy homeostasis in plants.
-PP2CA dephosphorylates SnRK1 and inhibits energy signalling modulating growth, stress tolerance and senescence (Rodrigues et al., 2013).
-Investigation of the

-PP2CA-SnRK1 connection in nitrate signalling may uncover new roles for the energy sensor complexes in the PNR (Fig. 2).
+PP2CA dephosphorylates SnRK1 and inhibits energy signalling, modulating growth, stress tolerance, and senescence (Rodrigues et al., 2013).
+Investigation of the PP2CA-SnRK1 connection in nitrate signalling may uncover new roles for the energy sensor complexes in the PNR (Fig. 2).

-The genes encoding PP2C-type phosphatase AP2C1 (AP2C1) and PP2C5 are also activated by nitrate (Table 1).
-AP2C1 and PP2C5 share overlapping functions and can directly interact with and dephosphorylate MAPK3/4/6 predominantly in the nucleus (Brock et al., 2010; Schweighofer et al., 2007).
+The genes encoding PP2C-type phosphatases AP2C1 and PP2C5 are also activated by nitrate (Table 1).
+AP2C1 and

+PP2C5 share overlapping functions and can directly interact with and dephosphorylate MPK3/4/6 predominantly in the nucleus (Schweighofer et al., 2007; Brock et al., 2010).
 The ap2c1 mutant produces more jasmonate upon wounding and is more resistant to phytophagous mites, whereas plants with increased AP2C1 levels reduce ethylene production and are more susceptible to a necrotrophic fungal pathogen (Schweighofer et al., 2007).
-Unexpectedly, the analyses of ap2c1, pp2c5 and ap2c1 pp2c5 mutants suggest their positive roles in seed germination, stomatal closure and gene regulation in ABA responses (Brock et al., 2010).
-Beside interacting with MAPK3/4/6, AP2C1 dephosphorylates CIPK9 to regulate root growth and seedling development under low-potassium conditions (Singh et al., 2018).
-Nitrate may induce PP2C to modulate these important regulators to control or fine tune plant growth.
-Further studies may clarify the functions of AP2C1 and PP2C5 in nitrate signalling as well as the complex nutrient-hormone crosstalk mediating growth, stress and immune responses (Fig. 2).
+Unexpectedly, the analyses of ap2c1, pp2c5, and ap2c1 pp2c5 mutants suggest that they have positive roles in seed germination, stomatal closure, and gene regulation in ABA responses (Brock et al., 2010).
+Besides interacting with MPK3/4/6, AP2C1 dephosphorylates CIPK9 to regulate root growth and seedling development under low-potassium conditions (Singh et al., 2018).
+Nitrate may induce PP2C-type phosphatases to modulate these important regulators to control or fine-tune plant growth.
+Further studies may clarify the functions of AP2C1 and PP2C5 in nitrate signalling as well as the complex nutrient-hormone crosstalk mediating growth, stress, and immune responses (Fig. 2).